-Along with the Russian pelmeni and vareniki, salads and cabbage rolls, everyone would help themselves.
-We’d take a bit of everything soon after sitting down and then during the course of an afternoon that would often extend into the evening, we’d replenish our plates with a bit of this and that, in between vodka and beer, conversations, tales and reminiscences.
+Everyone would help themselves to the kotleti, along with Russian pelmeni and vareniki, salads and cabbage rolls.
+We’d take a bit of everything soon after sitting down and then during the course of an afternoon that would often extend into the evening, we’d replenish our plates with a bit of this and that, in between vodka shots and beer, conversations, tales and reminiscences.

 If it was a small group of immediate family members, perhaps only papa, baba and myself if I’d trekked out to Blacktown on the train from inner-city Sydney for a night or two as I did during my first two years at university, then baba might serve us individually, plating the kotleti with creamy mashed potatoes and her Russian garden salad.
 She would always send me home with any leftover kotleti, along with a dozen piroshki or so wrapped up in tea towels to keep them warm for the train ride home.

 I’ll share the piroshki recipe in the next post.
-I’m also going to share more on Russian cuisine and Russian culinary history and the connections with the cuisines of Ukraine and other countries of the former Russian empire and Soviet Union in future posts.
+I’m also going to share more about Russian cuisine and Russian culinary history and the connections with the cuisines of Ukraine and other countries that share a passion for home-cooked food and connecting over shared meals with family and friends.
+Because we’re all about the things that bring us together, not drive us apart.
 But first, my Russian kotleti recipe.

 Russian Kotleti Recipe for Fried Russian Chicken Minced Patties